 Fixed-rate: The fixed-rate loan is the benchmark loan against which all other loans are compared to.
 The most common types of fixed rates loans are the 30 year and the 15 year loans.
 The 30-year loan is amortized over 30 years or 360 payments while the 15 year is amortized over 180 payments.
 For the borrower, the 15 year loan has higher payments, since the money needs to be repaid in half the time.
 But because of that same feature the interest paid to the bank is much lower as well.

-The bi-weekly mortgage shortens the loan term of a 30 year loans to 18 or 19 years by requiring a payment for half the monthly amount every two weeks.
-The biweekly payments increase the annual amount paid by about 8 percent and in effect pay 13 monthly payments (26 biweekly payments) per year.
-The shortened loan term decreases the total interest costs substantially.
+The bi-weekly mortgage shortens the loan term of a loan from 30 years to 18 or 19 years by requiring payment for half of the monthly amount every two weeks.
+Bi-weekly payments increase the annual amount paid by about 8 percent and actually pay 13 monthly payments (26 bi-weekly payments) per year.
+The shortened loan term greatly reduces the total cost of interest.

-The interest costs for the biweekly mortgage are decreased even farther, however, by the application of each payment to the principal upon which the interest is calculated every 14 days.
-By nibbling away at the principal faster, the homeowner saves additional interest.
-The ability to qualify for this type of loan is based on a 30-year term, and most lenders who offer this mortgage will allow the home buyer to convert to a more traditional 30-year loan without penalty.
+However, the bi-weekly mortgage interest charges are further reduced by applying each principal payment on which interest is calculated every 14 days.
+By nibbling away the principal faster, the owner saves additional interest.
+The ability to qualify for this type of loan is based on a 30-year term, and most lenders who offer this mortgage will allow the buyer to convert to a more traditional 30-year loan without penalty.

 GRADUATED PAYMENT MORTGAGE (GPM)